As if that was not enough, her grandfather was Ahitophel, said to be the wisest man in King David’s kingdom. Wisdom and courage were in her genes.

 A small piece of an ivory plaque retrieved from the ruined city of Samaria, where Jezebel once lived

-Her father-in-law, the great Omri, had begun building the city of Samaria.
+Her father-in-law, the great Omri – see 10 Bible Warriors, had begun building the city of Samaria.
 She and Ahab continued this project, making Samaria their capital.
 It contained the fabulous Ivory House, renowned for its luxury and for the carved ivory plaques that covered walls and furniture.

 Stairwell in the palace at Knossos; the stairwell in the palace at Samaria was probably similar to this

 He did not last long.
 Somehow, in what must have been a palace coup, Aziah fell from a balcony in a stairwell of the palace and died soon after.

 Jezebel’s son Joram became king, but his authority was undermined by one of his soldiers, Jehu, who allied himself with Jezebel’s old enemy Elijah.

-In the end, both Joram and Jezebel were murdered by Jehu, but Jezebel went out with style, dressed in all her royal regalia and hurling insults at her murderer as she fell from a palace balcony to her death.
+But Jezebel went out with style, dressed in her royal regalia and hurling insults at her murderer as she fell from a palace balcony to her death.